Leviathan (Marvel Comics): Fictional organization history

 Leviathan originated in the Communist Bloc in the same way that Hydra was born out of the Axis powers.
 The group brought 100,000 of the Eastern Bloc's Cold War agents to the facility known as Cold Storage, where the majority were placed in cryonic suspension until needed.
 The higher ups of Leviathan were involved in a collaborative game with the Hydra leader Baron Strucker, S.H.I.E.L.D. leader Nick Fury, and Hand grandmaster Soji Soma.
-They gathered together alien technology from the Brood and a collection of tanks which, when combined, could turn a man into a Super Soldier.
+They gathered alien technology from the Brood and a collection of tanks which, when combined, could turn a man into a Super Soldier.
 Leviathan chose to betray their partners and take the technology for themselves.
 Hydra and the Hand struck back, stealing the alien power source and making it so that the tanks would turn their occupants into monsters.

-During the Dark Reign storyline, Leviathan attacks Agarashima, stronghold of Clan Yashida where Silver Samurai is attacked by mysterious, demonic warriors.
-After a small struggle, he is subdued.
+During the Dark Reign storyline, Leviathan attacks Agarashima, stronghold of Clan Yashida, where Silver Samurai is attacked and subdued by demonic warriors.
 One of the warrior plunges its claws into his face before determining that he does not have what they are looking for.
-The largest grabs the Samurai demanding to know where "the box" is.
-The same warriors then attack the Nemesis shipyards where Gorgon is and introduce themselves as members of Leviathan.
+The largest grabs Silver Samurai, demanding to know where "the box" is.
+The same warriors attack the Nemesis shipyards where Gorgon is and introduce themselves as members of Leviathan.

 Gorgon fights through the Leviathan squad and confronts its leader, who states that there are plans within plans and his masters are waking from their long sleep.
 He uses his claws to puncture Gorgon's face, intending to find information for his masters.
 Gorgon quickly reacts by slicing off his arm before pinning him with his sword.
 The ruling council of Hydra (consisting of Baron Strucker, Gorgon, Kraken, and Madame Hydra) discusses Leviathan's attack on Nemesis, which cost them two dreadnaughts and half of their personnel.
 Gorgon concludes that there is a traitor in this room.
 However, Madame Hydra asserts that the whole attack may have been staged.
-Nonetheless, Kraken informs everyone that the Psi-agents that had been retrieved from Red Worm have been repurposed to find the traitor.
+Nonetheless, Kraken informs everyone that the Psi-agents who were retrieved from Red Worm have been repurposed to find the traitor.
 At Leviathan's cold storage facilities called the Long Winter, Leviathan brings in Viper for interrogation.
 The leader demands to know where "the box" is.
 When she refuses to comply, they plunge their claws into her face before determining that she does not know.
 The Leviathan members learn that Madame Hydra has the box.